notauthorisedxd/Pysilon-Decompile/README.md

 A tool to extract Discord tokens from `.exe` files which are made with the malware Pysilon.
 Pysilon can be found at this link https://github.com/mategol/PySilon-malware

+It turns built .exe versions of pysilon into a .pyc (using utils/pyinstxtractor.py) and then reads the bytecode from the .pyc, decrypts strings and gets the token.
 ![image](https://github.com/user-attachments/assets/7bf66ecd-ad93-4004-88e3-ddc1e5027968)

                      ↓